pran-7-5/eco_style/README.md

 bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exist but profit coming in the way, just need four drivers.

 phone + tab + pc in one device = samsung/microsoft rollable phone (coming soon)(reduction of electronic waste)

+printer = thermal printers(not for every one, save paper)

 Ban watches, smartwatches are there.